eccenca/documentation.eccenca.com/docs/develop/python-plugins/setup/index.md

 ### Package Path

 The basic setup provides a `/data` directory inside of the DataIntegration container, where all changed files are managed in subdirectories.
-The environment variable `PYTHONPATH` defines the directory, where the user managed python packages are saved.
+The environment variable `PYTHONPATH` defines the directory, where the user-managed python packages are saved.
+This directory shall be persisted between restarts of DataIntegration.
 The default value of this variable is `/data/python-packages/`.